 CDFA may assess applicants' past grant performance in determining if a new project will receive funding.
-Prior performance will include timely completion of projects and submission of all required documentation and data during and after project completion.
+Past performance may include, but is not limited to, timely completion of projects and submission of all required documentation and data during and after project completion.